Building Assessment Certificates for higher-risk buildings

 Outcome of the assessment

-If the issues can be remedied promptly, BSR may issue a notice specifying what needs to be done and by when.
-If the requirements are met by the due date, BSR can issue the BAC.
+Should issues allow prompt remedy, BSR may issue a notice specifying what needs to be done and by when.
+BSR can issue the BAC if PAPs meet the requirements by the due date.

-If the application is refused, BSR may take enforcement action.
-Once the required actions have been taken, the PAP will be directed to re-apply for a BAC.
+If BSR refuses an application, it may take enforcement action.
+Once the PAP takes the required actions, BSR will direct them to re-apply for a BAC.

 Refusal of a BAC application does not automatically mean a building is unsafe.
 The decision is based on whether APs are meeting specific legal duties.